 People with low testosterone can also develop osteoporosis or have weaker bones.
 According to a study in The Journals of Geronotology,

-“Fifty-two percent of older men with low bioavailable testosterone levels had BMD levels below the young adult normal range and are likely at an increased risk of fracture.”
+“Fifty-two percent of older men with low bioavailable testosterone levels had bone mineral density levels below the young adult normal range and are likely at an increased risk of fracture.”

 Lack of Sleep

-If you experience low testosterone levels, then this might also result in a poor sleep pattern.
+If you experience low testosterone levels, this might also result in a poor sleep pattern.

-Similarly, researchers have pointed out that sometimes sleep apnea can also lead to low testosterone levels.
+Similarly, researchers have pointed out that sleep apnea can sometimes lead to low testosterone levels.

 How to Increase Testosterone Naturally

-Regardless of whether you are a man or woman, it is important to have normal and stable levels of testosterone in your body.
-If you suffer from low-testosterone, these tips can help you with increasing your testosterone levels naturally:
+Regardless of whether you are a man or woman, it is important to have normal and stable testosterone levels.
+If you suffer from low testosterone, these tips can help you with increasing your testosterone levels naturally:

 Maintain a Healthy Weight

-If you are underweight, overweight, or obese, the first step you should take to increase your testosterone levels is to maintain a healthy weight.
+If you are underweight, overweight, or obese, the first step you should take to increase your testosterone levels is to achieve and maintain a healthy weight.

 Although being underweight can also contribute to testosterone issues, being overweight or obese is more common and affects more men and women.

-There are also other ways that maintaining a healthy weight will improve your testosterone levels, as maintaining a healthy weight likely requires the consumption of nutrient-dense testosterone boosting foods and exercising, which will both additionally increase your testosterone.
+There are also other ways that maintaining a healthy weight will improve your testosterone levels.
+Maintaining a healthy weight likely requires the consumption of nutrient-dense testosterone-boosting foods and exercising, which will increase your testosterone.

 Lift Heavy Weights

-Lifting weights won’t necessarilly have you looking like a bodybuilder or Dwayne “The Rock” Johnson immediately, but it can absolutely help you with your testosterone production.
+Lifting weights won’t necessarily have you looking like a bodybuilder or Dwayne “The Rock” Johnson immediately, but it can help you with your testosterone production.